tmilev/calculator/README.md

 ```
 mkdir baseFolder
 ```
 2. Download the source code **inside** that folder.
 ```
 cd baseFolder
 svn checkout https://github.com/tmilev/calculator.git/trunk

 ```
-**Please note that the calculator will modify files inside the baseFolder**, i.e., inside the first folder you created (the one inside of which you are checking-out the calculator.
-The calculator may help you create math problems which will be placed in the baseFolder, which you can in turn put in a repository of your own.
+**Please note that the calculator will modify files inside the baseFolder**, i.e., inside the first folder you created and where you checked out the calculator.
+Files created by the calculator will be placed in **baseFolder**, i.e., outside of the scope of our repository.
+You can put **baseFolder** in a repository of your own.
 3. Compile the calculator.
 ```
 cd trunk